Adding Fractions Calculator

 Directions for use

-To use the calculator to add fractions, first select the number of fractions you want to add or subtract.
-This number must be selected from the drop-down menu and can be anything from 2 to 9.
-Once you select the number of fractions, you will see the corresponding number of input boxes.
+To use this fraction calculator, first select the total number of fractions you wish to add or subtract.
+Choose a number between 2 and 9 from the drop-down menu.
+Once selected, the corresponding number of input boxes will appear.

-Then choose the mathematical sign for each operation.
-You can choose Add “+” or Subtract “-” for each operation.
-After filling all input fields and choosing all signs, press “Calculate.”
+Next, select the mathematical sign for each operation using the drop-down menus to Add "+" or Subtract "-".
+After filling out all input fields and selecting your operators, click "Calculate."

 How to add and subtract fractions